GMattheisen/predicting_Alzheimers_from_MRI/README.md

 The trammels of diagnosis are a major barrier to the development of Alzheimer's therapies.
 Assessing the efficacy of a drug in clinical trials is hindered with a potentially heterogenous patient population.
 Developing more accurate means of identifying the disease in living patients will facilitate medical advances in the field.

+# The Oasis Brains Datasets

+Data used in this report are taken from the [OASIS Brains Datasets](https://www.oasis-brains.org/#data).

+**OASIS-1 Summary**: This set consists of a cross-sectional collection of 416 subjects aged 18 to 96.
+For each subject, 3 or 4 individual T1-weighted MRI scans obtained in single scan sessions are included.
+The subjects are all right-handed and include both men and women.
+100 of the included subjects over the age of 60 have been clinically diagnosed with very mild to moderate Alzheimer’s disease (AD).

+**OASIS-3 Summary**: This set is a retrospective compilation of data for >1000 participants that were collected across several ongoing projects through the WUSTL Knight ADRC over the course of 30 years.
+Participants include 609 cognitively normal adults and 489 individuals at various stages of cognitive decline ranging in age from 42-95yrs.
+All participants were assigned a new random identifier and all dates were removed and normalized to reflect days from entry into study.
+The dataset contains over 2000 MR sessions which include T1w, T2w, FLAIR, ASL, SWI, time of flight, resting-state BOLD, and DTI sequences.
+Many of the MR sessions are accompanied by volumetric segmentation files produced through Freesurfer processing.
+PET imaging from 3 different tracers, PIB, AV45, and FDG, totaling over 1500 raw imaging scans and the accompanying post-processed files from the Pet Unified Pipeline (PUP) are also available in OASIS-3.

+Further information on data import and wrangling can be found in the individual project files.

 # Identifying Neurodegeneration with a Neural Network